 The Appeals Committee decides appeals based on the initial proceedings' record and written submissions from any of the parties involved: the accused student, complainant, or the Chair of the AIC.
 Consideration of an appeal does not include meetings with any of the parties.
 Incident reporters have no right to appeal.

 - The student must submit an appeal request using the appeal link in the decision letter that includes the following:

 - A brief explanation of the expected outcome of the appeal

-- The AIO Director shares the appeal request with the Appeals Committee and together they decide whether to accept or reject it based on the submitted statements and evidence.
-The committee does not meet with any of the parties.
+- The AIO director shares the appeal request with the Appeals Committee, which decides whether to accept or reject it based on the submitted statements, any new evidence and all the above-mentioned grounds.

-- If the decision is to reject the appeal, the AIO director notifies the student via email and the initial decision is affirmed.
+- If the decision is to reject the appeal, the Appeals Committee notifies the student via email and the initial decision is affirmed.

 - Affirming the finding, but the sanction is modified

 - Affirming both the finding and the sanction

 - Remanding the case to be re-heard by the AIC.
 This is limited to appeals based either on an arbitrary conclusion or new information that was previously unavailable or unknown at the time of the initial decision, which would have impacted the decision.

 - The Appeals Committee provides a statement and the rationale for its decision to both the AIC and the AIO Director, who then notifies the student via email within twenty business days from the appeal date.